 Course outlines can be found in the Student Portal under the 'My Courses' tab by clicking on the magnifying glass icon beside the course, and are posted on eConestoga.
 Students are required to review the course outline to acquire the correct resources/textbooks (i.e. edition, volume, etc.).

 Instructional plans will be provided to students on eConestoga.
 All assessment dates and deadlines will be posted on the instructional plan, including assignments, tests/quizzes, midterms, presentations, etc. This information acts as a guide to the course and will include a course schedule, which may be subject to change by faculty.

 - Provide to students at the start of each course an instructional plan, which indicates the due dates for all assessed items (assignments, tests, exams, case studies, presentations etc.) and the respective weighting of each item toward the student's final grade.

 - Respond to student requests for consultations to discuss performance or questions in respect to their coursework and assessed items.

 - Respond to student emails/voicemails within a 48-hour period during business hours.

 - Ensure course outcomes are covered in the assessment method.

-- Participate in lectures, presentations, group work, field trips or other activities related to the course/program.
+- Participate in webinars, presentations, group work and/or other activities related to the course/program.